- Teradata filed a lawsuit against SAP. However, an acquisition by SAP would negate this lawsuit.

 What Happens if the Acquisition Were to Occur

-- SAP knows that it has at least a fairly good chance of losing part of the Teradata lawsuit.
+- SAP knows that it has at least a reasonably good chance of losing part of the Teradata lawsuit.

 - Everything that SAP said about HANA is false because SAP told customers that they shared with Teradata that Teradata could no longer be recommended because everything Teradata had was so inferior to HANA.
 This was “so innovative” that no other vendor could match it.
 HANA outperformed every competing technology by a factor of 100,000 times as we covered in How Accurate Was SAP About HANA Being 100,000x Faster Than Any Other Technology in the World.
 HANA was so performant that genetic algorithms run in HANA would be essential to finding a cure for cancer as we covered in How Accurate Was Vishal Sikka on the Future of HANA?
 If any of this were true….why would they need to purchase Teradata?

-- Or both 1 and 2 are true.
+- Or both 1 and 2 are correct.

 Teradata’s lawsuit is one of the best hopes we have to reign in the anticompetitive behaviour of SAP, and an acquisition would put a stop to this.